Register your Information for Free Stone Samples Sent Express to You!

 • Strap down: Secure materials with strong straps/ratchets during transport, preventing shifting.

-• Utilize proper equipment: Use forklifts with suitable attachments, vacuum lifters designed for stone, or specifically designed dollies for moving slabs.
+• Utilise proper equipment: Use forklifts with suitable attachments, vacuum lifters designed for stone, or specifically designed dollies for moving slabs.

 4. Dust Control